codefellows-seattle-dotnet-401d3/Lab12-MVC-Part-2/MvcMovie/Readme.md

 ## Movie-MVC-Enity-Framework
-The Start of the barebones Model View Controller, This web application allows users to in
+The Start of the bare bones Model View Controller, This web application allows users to interact with a database.
+The data base is called movie database, users can add movies with inputs such as Name of movie, Date of movie, Genre of movie, and Price of movie.

 ## Author:
 Tiger Hsu

-## Version:
+## Version
-1.0.0
+2.0.0

 ## Overview
-This
+This web application is a database.
+This is a fully functional Model, View, Controller framework that is using the .NET core and the Entity-database-Framework.
+A majority of this application is taken directly from the .NET tutorial written by Rick Anderson.
+The functions were built out in controllers using Post Put Methods.
+The Controller then sends for the Post/Put methods to retrieve the razor pages.

 ## Getting Started
 1. Clone the repository to your local machine.